Make sure that the following prerequisites are met:

 docker-compose up command with the addition that it maps project sources into the chosen service container.

 The feature works for Linux with the local installations of Docker and macOS, it won't be shown in PyCharm running on Windows platform.
-On macOS, Docker Compose configuration file must be situated within the default shared folder
+On macOS, Docker Compose configuration file must be situated within the default shared folder /Users/.

 Working with Docker Compose